2011–12 Liga Nacional Superior de Voleibol Femenino: Second round, January 6–22, 2012

-Play-offs
+Second stage

 The second round of the tournament, also known as the play-offs, will see the 12 teams from the first round compete in another Round-Robyn system, the top 7 teams plus the best team from Round 1 (Géminis) will move on to the knockout stage.
 It began February 1, 2012 and is expected to conclude March 23, 2012.